Thomas Conrad Hoefling

-Tom is also foster father to his niece Samantha Kennedy, 26, and nephew Christopher Kennedy, 24, of Woodbury County, Iowa, who lost both of their parents tragically in 2004.
+Tom is also foster father to his niece Samantha Kennedy, 27, and nephew Christopher Kennedy, 24, of Woodbury County, Iowa.

 Two of Tom's five children from his first marriage to Gail Haberl, Casey Conrad Hoefling and Hannah Marie Hoefling, passed away in infancy.

 Tom Hoefling was raised in Ralston, Nebraska and attended public schools there.

 Tom is a long-time national conservative political activist, writer, publisher, organizer, and consultant.
 He is known primarily for his pro-life work and his defense of traditional marriage.
 He has also been a long-time advocate for the Second Amendment right to keep and bear arms, private property rights, economic liberty, fundamental tax reform, secure borders, and the maintenance of American sovereignty and security through a Reaganite peace through strength foreign policy.

 Tom is the primary author of the Equal Protection for Posterity Resolution, which is revolutionizing how Americans look at what must be done to stop the abortion holocaust.